How to implement a navigation redesign on an e-commerce website

 3. Optimise mobile navigation

 Given the limited space on mobile device screens, navigation needs to be simple and effective.
 It is worth considering the use of a so-called 'hamburger menu'.
 Often principals lose the 'mobile friendly' aspect by working exclusively on desktop.
-Google analyses websites in a specific way, skipping mobile compatibility will result in a decrease in traffic, conversions.
-It is worth bearing this in mind
+Google analyses websites in a specific way — skipping mobile compatibility will result in a decrease in traffic and conversions.

 Planning the new navigation